Christos Xenofontos-Personal Website

 Profile

-Marie Skłodowska–Curie Actions Fellow (MSCA) and Ph.D. candidate in Atmospheric Sciences at The Cyprus Institute.
+Marie Skłodowska–Curie Actions (MSCA) Fellow and Associated CERN Member with a PhD in Energy, Environment and Atmospheric Sciences.
 My research investigates how anthropogenic ammonia (NH₃) emissions influence upper-tropospheric aerosol formation and climate.
 I use the EMAC Earth system model, integrating mechanisms from the CLOUD experiment at CERN.
-I have completed secondments at the Max Planck Institute for Chemistry and CERN (CLOUD experiment), published in high-impact journals including PNAS and Nature, and served as a reviewer for Environmental Science & Technology.
+I have been an Associated CERN Member (2023–2026) through the CLOUD experiment and have completed secondments at the Max Planck Institute for Chemistry (MPIC) and Airmodus.
+I publish in high-impact journals including PNAS and Nature, and I have served as a reviewer for Environmental Science & Technology.
+My work involves robust programming, data analysis, and high-performance computing.

 Education